MicrosoftDocs/VBA-Docs/api/PowerPoint.ShapeRange.Cut.md

 ## Remarks

-If any shape in the range is not fully downloaded, this method fails and an error occurs.
-For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).
+If any shape in the range is not fully downloaded, this method fails, and an error occurs.
+For more information about partial documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example